-The natural surface trail is acceptable as shown on the revised plans, and details for the boardwalk have been added to the site plan.
-In a memorandum dated March 15, 2019, (Giles to Bishop) DPIE indicated that the trail location within the right-of-way is acceptable.
+The natural surface trail is acceptable and details for the boardwalk have been added to the site plan.
+The Planning Board adopted herein by reference a memorandum dated March 15, 2019, (Giles to Bishop) from DPIE, which indicates that the trail location within the public right-of-way is acceptable.
 The applicant has agreed to provide a maintenance agreement for the trail which will be the responsibility of the HOA.
-This area of the maintenance agreement should be shown on the plans prior to certification and provided prior to the 100th building permit to daylight the HOA responsibility for maintenance within the public right-of-way.
+The area of the maintenance agreement between the HOA and Prince George's County should be shown on the plans prior to certification and provided prior to the 100th building permit to daylight the HOA responsibility for maintenance within the public right-of-way.
 The above trigger for bonding, permitting, and construction will be enforced at the time of permitting.